padmanabh007/Student-Details/README.md

 # Student-Management-System

-  Websit to store student details
+  Websit to store student details\n
   Developed Using Flask,HTML,CSS and Bootstrap